 Updated March 31, 2026

 Yes, if your business has 1 or more employees.
 Oregon lists exemptions for sole proprietors, partners, and corporate officers, so your exact setup matters when you request a quote.

 Insulation contractor insurance cost in Oregon varies by payroll, revenue, job type, vehicle use, coverage limits, claims history, and whether you need endorsements such as hired auto or non-owned auto.
-The state average in the provided data is $183–$735 per month, but your quote can vary.
+Your quote can vary based on those factors.

 A quote can often be tailored to the type of insulation work you do, but the details matter.
 Spray foam contractor insurance in Oregon, fiberglass insulation contractor insurance in Oregon, and cellulose insulation contractor insurance in Oregon may all need different descriptions of operations, equipment, and jobsite exposure.

 Have your business details, employee count, payroll, vehicle information, job types, and any lease or contract requirements ready.
-That helps a local insurance agent match your insulation contractor insurance coverage in Oregon to the work you actually perform.
+That helps a local insurance professional review your insulation contractor insurance coverage in Oregon based on the work you actually perform.

+Updated March 31, 2026